-burst onto the digital scene on Jan.
+The pilot for Videocy burst onto the virtual scene on Jan.
 23, 2006.
-A one-word response to The Decider’s State of the Union address, it was a simple bit of video shot by and edited in a Canon PowerShot SD600 digital still camera, a Luddite triumph not unlike my infrequent on-the-cheap Radio Free Dogpatch podcasts, which to date have managed to do entirely without the yuppie plaything from which the medium takes its name.
+A one-word response to The Decider’s State of the Union address, it was a simple bit of video shot with and edited in a Canon PowerShot SD600 digital still camera.

-I futzed around briefly with Super 8 movies and video in college, then became distracted by the written word as I wandered around from newspapers to magazines to websites over the next a couple or three decades.
-What revived my flagging interest in talking pictures, you ask?
-A couple of video clips Herself shot of her mom’s new kitty using a Canon still camera that's even less of a technological marvel than mine.
+I futzed around briefly with Super 8 movies and video in college, then became distracted by the written word as I wandered about from newspapers to magazines to websites over the next couple or three decades.
+What revived my interest in talking pictures?
+A couple video clips Herself shot of her mom’s new kitty using a Canon still camera that was even less of a technological marvel than mine.
 Monkey see, monkey do.
 From tiny acorns grow the mighty oaks.
-One more way to get under people’s ever-thinner hides.
+One more way to get under people’s ever-thinner hides, I thought.
 I fully expect an Emmy nomination in the category of Obscure Online Annoyances, should one ever be established.

-As always, your thoughtful comments, sage advice, purposeless ravings and gibbering lunacy are welcome send those cards and letters to Videocy in care of maddogmedia (at) gmail (dot) com.
+As always, your thoughtful comments, sage advice, purposeless ravings and gibbering lunacy are welcome — send your bits and bytes to Videocy in care of maddogmedia (at) gmail (dot) com.
 And thanks for watching.